nemethyd/repo-handler/README.md

-# Repo Handler Script (v2.2.0)
+# Repo Handler Script (v2.2.7)

 **Developed by**: Dániel Némethy (nemethy@moderato.hu) with different AI support models
-**AI flock**: ChatGPT, Claude, Gemini
+**AI flock**: ChatGPT, Claude, G# Set the number of parallel processes (optimized default: 6)
+# PARALLEL=6

+# Set batch size for processing RPMs during cleanup operations (default: 50)
+# BATCH_SIZE=50

+# Enable dry run mode (1 = enabled, 0 = disabled)
+# DRY_RUN=0
 **Last Updated**: 2025-07-26

 ## Overview

 The `repo-handler` project provides a high-performance bash script designed to manage, clean, and synchronize local package repositories on systems that are isolated from the Internet.
 This script is particularly useful for environments where a local mirror of installed packages needs to be maintained and synchronized with a shared repository.

-**v2.2.0 Performance Optimizations**: This version has been completely optimized for performance with intelligent caching, achieving up to 95% speed improvements over previous versions while maintaining all core functionality.
+**v2.2.7 Performance Optimizations**: This version has been completely optimized for performance with intelligent caching, achieving up to 95% speed improvements over previous versions while maintaining all core functionality.
 Complex adaptive features have been simplified in favor of reliable, fast operation with fixed optimal settings.

 ### Repository Architecture